 $ sudo apache2ctl -M | grep security2 security2_module (shared)

-- Create a local test rule in /etc/modsecurity/local-test.conf.
+- Create a temporary local test rule that matches the query parameter modsectest=1.

-- Record the audit log path from the SecAuditLog directive.
+- Record the active audit log path from the policy file.

 $ sudo grep -n '^SecAuditLog ' /etc/modsecurity/modsecurity.conf 205:SecAuditLog /var/log/apache2/modsec_audit.log

-- Send a request that triggers the local test rule.
+- Send a request that should match the local rule while the engine is still in DetectionOnly mode.

-- Confirm the test rule message appears in the audit log.
+- Confirm the local rule hit was written to the audit log.

 $ sudo sed --in-place 's/^SecRuleEngine .*/SecRuleEngine On/' /etc/modsecurity/modsecurity.conf

-Enforcement can block legitimate traffic until exclusions are tuned; keep a rollback path available.
+Turning the engine on can block legitimate requests until exclusions are tuned.
+Keep a quick rollback path available.

-- Verify the local test request returns HTTP 403.
+- Verify that the same request is now blocked with HTTP 403.

 $ sudo rm --force /etc/modsecurity/local-test.conf